maxh/maxheinritz.com/_notes/organizing-backend-code.md

 Dependency restrictions can be enforced with tools like [eslint's `no-restricted-imports`](https://eslint.org/docs/rules/no-restricted-imports) or [ArchUnit for Java](https://www.archunit.org/).

-Let’s walk through the three directories in detail, starting from the bottom up.
+Let’s walk through these directories in detail, starting from the bottom up.

 ## Common code